20+ Simple tips to make your Biryani tasty

 20. You can increase the taste and flavour of biryani by adding thin sliced pine apple slices during the final stage of baking.

 21. While preparing rice for biryani, add a little ghee, lime juice or cooking oil to the water used for boiling rice.
-It prevents rice from clotting.
+It prevents rice from forming lumps.

 22. Marinate the chicken/meat used for biryani with curd and ginger-garlic paste. and allow to rest for 5 hours in refrigerator.
 It cooks easier.